What Does Sunday Morning Look Like at Saint Giles?

 ANTHEM SCHEDULE

-solo: If with all your hearts, from "Elijah" (F. Mendelssohn)
+solo: O rest in the Lord, from “Elijah” (F. Mendelssohn)

 Hellmuth Wolff Organ